Zettelkasten-Method/zettelkasten.de/content/posts/2018/05/barbell-method-reading.md

 ----

 **Christian's Comment:** Oh boy, this hits home, and it hits hard: when I postponed my University degree, I transitioned from reading texts and producing text to writing code full-time.
 Most of the information I absorb are programming-related and come from articles on the web.
 Since I don't have any non-programming related writing projects, reading stuff for knowledge becomes a mere past-time activity.
 Without chipping away some time to process what I read, my understanding will remain shallow until I'll eventually forget what I read at all.
 What an outlook!
 I still have hope: establishing a weekly routine to further my study some is better than not working on knowledge acquisition at all.
 We'll see how that'll go.

+---

+**Note:** The content of this article is part of the upcoming Online Kurse on the _Zettelkasten Method of Creative Knowledge Work._